A star studded sky over Anzaa-Borrego Desert State Park, an officially recognized DarkSky Park in Southern California.

 International Dark Sky Week logo of silhouetted people pointing at the sky.

 International Dark Sky Week is an annual celebration of our night sky!
-This year’s events took place from April 2nd through the 8th.
-San Diego County residents were able to enjoy a variety of events and activities to learn more about the dark sky movement, and to experience the beauty of our Milky Way Galaxy for themselves at one of the local star parties, such as the “Stars at Misssion Trails” hosted by the San Diego Astronomy Association (SDAA).
-“The Sky Tonight” planetarium shows were presented by the Fleet Science Center, as well as the Palomar College Planetarium, followed by telescope viewing opportunities.
+This year’s events will take place from April 21st through the 28th.
+San Diego County residents will be able to enjoy a variety of events and activities to learn more about the dark sky movement, and to experience the beauty of our Milky Way Galaxy for themselves at one of the local star parties, planetarium shows, and telescope viewing opportunities.
+We invite you to book mark this page and come back often as we publish information on this year’s upcoming events!

-Even if you missed the Dark Sky Week’s special events, there’s still lots of places to visit and activities to participate in, throughout San Diego County.
+In the mean time, there’s still lots of places to visit and activities to participate in, throughout San Diego County.
 Read on to find out more!

 The Santa Ysabel Nature Center has a permanent Dark Skies exhibit with out-of-this-world information on natural darkness, light pollution, and its impact on back country wildlife as well as our ability to view the cosmos.
 Turn a dial and see what a star-filled sky above the San Diego skyline would look like if light pollution were reduced!
 Learn more about this award-winning 6,000-square-foot LEED Gold and Zero Net Energy facility and star-gazing hotspot at Santa Ysabel Nature Center (sdparks.org).